-5.2.6 Emergency evacuation plans should include:
+5.2.8.4 Emergency evacuation plans should include:

-- Being familiar with evacuation options - Seeking evacuation assistants who are willing to assist in case of an emergency - Asking supervisors, instructors, University Security, Accessibility Resources, or Environmental Health, Safety & Risk Management about evacuation plans for buildings.
+- Being familiar with evacuation options - Seeking evacuation assistants who are willing to assist in case of an emergency - Knowing building refuge location(s) or nearest stairwell - Dissemination of plan to Univ Security, Residential Life, and faculty upon the student approval and request

 Most campus buildings have accessible exits at the ground level floor which can be used during an emergency.
-In complexes like the Trafton, people can move into the unaffected wings of the building rather than exiting.
+In complexes like Trafton Hall, people can move into the unaffected wings of the building rather than exiting.
 However, in most campus buildings people will need to use stairways to reach building exits.
-Elevators cannot be used because they have been shown to be unsafe to use in an emergency and in many buildings, they are automatically recalled to the ground floor, or stop working.
+Elevators cannot be used because they have been shown to be unsafe to use in an emergency and in many buildings, they are automatically recalled to the ground floor, or stop working during a fire alarm.

-5.2.7 Evacuation options:
+5.2.8.5 Evacuation options: